ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ## Windows Graphics Device Interface

-[**Graphics Device Interface**](https://en.wikipedia.org/wiki/Graphics_Device_Interface) (GDI) is one of basic Windows operating system's components.
-This component responsible for representing graphical objects and transmitting them to output devices.
+[**Graphics Device Interface**](https://en.wikipedia.org/wiki/Graphics_Device_Interface) (GDI) is one of basic components of Windows OS.
+This component responds for representing graphical objects and transmitting them to output devices.
 All visual elements of typical application's window are constructed using graphical objects.
 Examples of these objects are Device Contexts, Bitmaps, Brushes, Colors and Fonts.

-This scheme represents a relationship between the graphical objects and devices:
+This scheme represents a relationship between graphical objects and devices:

 ![GDI Scheme](gdi-scheme.png)

-Core concept of the GDI is a [**Device Context**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd162467%28v=vs.85%29.aspx) (DC).
+Core concept of the GDI is [**Device Context**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd162467%28v=vs.85%29.aspx) (DC).
 DC is an abstraction that allows developers to operate with graphical objects in one way, which does not depend on a type of output device.
-Examples of output devices are display, printer, plotter and etc. All operations with the DC are performed into memory.
+Examples of output devices are display, printer, plotter and etc. All operations with DC are performed into memory.
 Then result of these operations is sent to the output device.

 You can see two DCs in the scheme.
-They represent a content of two windows.
-Also there is a DC of the entire screen that represents overall desktop.
-OS should obtain the screen DC before sending it to the output device.
+They store a content of two windows.
+Also there is a DC of the entire screen that store a content of overall desktop.
+OS should obtain the screen DC before sending it to the display.
 This DC can be gathered by composing DCs of all visible windows and DCs of desktop visual elements like taskbar.
 Another case is when you want to print a document.
 OS need a DC of text editor's window to send it to the printer.
 All other DCs are not used in this case.

 DC is a structure in memory.
 Developers can manipulate it only via WinAPI functions.
 Each DC contains [**Device Depended Bitmap**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183561%28v=vs.85%29.aspx) (DDB). [**Bitmap**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd162461%28v=vs.85%29.aspx) is in-memory representation of a drawing surface.
 All manipulations with graphic objects in the DC affects DC's bitmap.
 Therefore, the bitmap contains a result of all performed operations.

 Bitmap consist of a rectangle of pixels and meta information.
-Each pixel has two parameters that are pixel's coordinates and its color.
-Compliance of the parameters are defined by two dimensional array.
+Each pixel has two parameters: pixel's coordinates and its color.
+Compliance of these parameters are defined by two dimensional array.
 Indexes of array's element defines pixel's coordinates.
 Numeric value of this element defines the color code in a color-palette that is associated with this bitmap.
 The array should be processed sequentially pixel-by-pixel for analyzing the bitmap.

 When DC has been prepared for the output, it should be passed to the device specific library.
-Vga.dll is an example of this kind of library for screen device.
+Vga.dll is an example of this kind of libraries for screen device.
 The library transforms DC's data to the representation of a device driver.
-It allows the driver to display DC's content on the screen.
+It allows the driver to show screen DC's content on the display device.

 ## AutoIt Analysis Functions